sch0penheimer/Rust-HTTP_Server/README.md

 # Rust HTTP Static File Web Server

-A lightweight and efficient HTTP server built with Rust and Hyper for serving static web content.
-This server is designed to be simple, fast, and easy to configure, making it perfect for local development or simple web hosting needs.
+A lightweight HTTP server built with Rust and Hyper for serving static web content.
+This server is designed to be simple, fast, and easy to configure, making it perfect for local development or simple web hosting needs (mainly for static websites).

 ## Features